isomerpages/nlb-biblioasia/articles-archive/features/_posts/2017-07-10-post-an-unusual-ambition-the-early-librarians.md

 This included opening the Raffles Library half an hour earlier at 8.30 am.[^23] When Kate’s contract was extended for another two years of service, she turned her energies to the heritage collections.
 She installed new bookcases in the Malaysia Room, and published the J. V. Mills Map Collection Index to make the maps more accessible.
 For home loans, Kate made arrangements for more open access, including purchasing duplicate titles.[^24]

-Outside library duties, Kate regularly contributed articles to The Straits Times on topics relating to Malaya, such as living and travelling in Malaya, on local domestic help, and Malayan architecture.
-She republished her children’s book, Squee- umph!!
-A Malayan Elephant (1929), in 1934, and released The Jungle Omnibus, a collection of four short stories about Malayan animals, in 1936.
-The Malaya Tribune praised the book for its “pure and fluent” style and commented that “it is the type of book which will give delight as well as instruction, and it should be in the possession of all children in this country who are being taught English”.[^25] Between March and June 1937, she gave frequent talks on the radio, most of which were readings of her children’s books.
+Outside library duties, Kate regularly contributed articles to *The Straits Times* on topics relating to Malaya, such as living and travelling in Malaya, on local domestic help, and Malayan architecture.
+She republished her children’s book, *Squee- umph!!
+A Malayan Elephant* (1929), in 1934, and released *The Jungle Omnibus*, a collection of four short stories about Malayan animals, in 1936. *The Malaya Tribune* praised the book for its “pure and fluent” style and commented that “it is the type of book which will give delight as well as instruction, and it should be in the possession of all children in this country who are being taught English”.[^25] Between March and June 1937, she gave frequent talks on the radio, most of which were readings of her children’s books.

 #### **Padma’s Legacy**